Crypto-Commerce: Banking on Blockchain for B2B Payments

 Visa, MasterCard and Amex are in an arms race to patent and ship new blockchain payment technologies.
 Their open APIs such as Visa’s B2B Connect allow fintechs and other financial institutions to build custom solutions and payment integrations on top of their respective blockchain infrastructure, including smart contracts and expedited payment settlement to enhance their B2B services.

-We can expect that, as the blockchain market matures, banks and fintechs will open their infrastructure and APIs to third-party developers, including B2B merchants.
+We can expect that, as the blockchain market matures, banks and fintech companies will continue to open their infrastructure and APIs to third-party developers, including B2B merchants.
 Technology vendors may also begin to integrate blockchain technologies into their commerce solutions.
-Get Elastic will be watching!
+Stripe, for instance, says it is still in “Early Innings,” there is no doubt the “winter” is thawing, and we will continue to watch as this space evolves.